SneakerheadSean/SKU/README.md

 #### MVP

-- User can add, edit, and delete sneakers to their inventory.
+- Leverage Axios commands to GET, POST, and DELETE data from external API
-- Render that data to the browser.
+- Render data from external API to the browser via React Components

 #### PostMVP

-- User can geo-code the sneakers by location where it was purchased and then see other sneakers in their collection that was also purchased there.
+- User can geo-code the sneakers by location where it was purchased and then see other sneakers in their collection that was also purchased.
 - Sneaker data entered by the user is ran against StockX and Goat to see current resell value.
 - User can search their collection.